Roughly between 2,500 and 5,00BC the “celestial cross” of equinoxes and solstices looked like this:

 Dionysus was raised by a she-goat Amalthea.
 This goat nourished him with her milk, earning a place amongst the stars.
 Some believe that these stars form the Capra constellation, but in my opinion, it was the Capricorn.
 The below image shows the sunrise on this year’s Valentine’s day.
 Note that during the last two millennia BC Capricorn would have been the symbol of the winter solstice.

-Since the time immemorial, there was a mysterious winter ritual in Europe, particularly in the Balkans.
-People would dress as goat-men, and go around the village singing naughty songs, drinking wine and dancing.
+Since time immemorial, there was a mysterious winter ritual in Europe, particularly in the Balkans.
+People would dress as goat-men, and go around the village singing naughty songs, drinking wine, and dancing.
 The whole ritual is full of fertility-related symbolism.
 The traditional groups who still practice this ritual nowadays are Kukeri, Koledari, Poklade, Krampus etc. These are just some of the dozens of names on the European continent.
 A similar custom existed in all corners of the world and it is impossible to trace its origins with certainty.
 But even though the names and the symbols changed throughout millennia, in the Balkans, these are probably faithful representations of Bacchanalia.

 Dionysus – a patron of tragedy